 A strong file preserves the application record, appointment data, payment receipts, passport pages, visa or previous residence documents, rental or address evidence, insurance policy, bank records and supporting explanations.

 A new application is sometimes the practical route, especially where the problem is curable.
-But if the decision is legally flawed or based on an incorrect factual assessment, an administrative lawsuit or formal challenge may be more appropriate.
+But if the decision is legally flawed, based on an incorrect factual assessment or creates serious status consequences, an administrative lawsuit or formal challenge may be more appropriate.

 Timing is critical.
 The notification date, remaining lawful stay, possible overstay consequences and entry-ban exposure should be reviewed before the applicant decides to stay, leave, re-apply or litigate.